-We see rocks in our surrounding, from different shapes to size.
+We see rocks in our surroundings, from different shapes to sizes.
 Rocks never remain the same, and they are always changing with time.
 The Rock cycle is a basic concept in geology that describes the time-consuming transitions through geologic time.

-Rocks are constantly being recycled and go through several processes of chemical and physical changes.
+Rocks are constantly being recycled and going through several processes of chemical and physical changes.
 There are three main rock types:

 The diagram below shows that rocks are altered or destroyed when it is forced out of its equilibrium conditions.
-These cycle of rock formation and wearing out is constantly recycled the earth’s minerals.
-The rock cycle is nothing but a process by which rocks of one type with certain characteristics changes into the rocks of another kind.
+This cycle of rock formation and wearing out is constantly recycled the earth’s minerals.
+The rock cycle is nothing but a process by which rocks of one type with certain characteristics change into rocks of another kind.